open-policy-agent/opa/docs/content/management.md

 to generate bundles that are scoped to a subset of OPA's policy and data cache.

-> We recommend that whenever possible, you implement policy and data
+> 🚨 We recommend that whenever possible, you implement policy and data
 > aggregation centrally, however, in some cases that's not possible
-> (e.g., due to latency requirements.)
+> (e.g., due to latency requirements.).
+> When using multiple sources there are **no** ordering guarantees for which bundle loads first and takes over some root.
+If multiple bundles conflict, but are loaded at different times, OPA may go into an error state.
+It is highly recommended to use the health check and include bundle state: [Monitoring OPA](../monitoring#health-checks)

 To scope bundles to a subset of OPA's policy and data cache, include a top-level `roots` key in the bundle that defines the roots of the